Battery Guide

 How to Identify an Emergency Lighting Battery

 Not sure which emergency lighting battery you need?
-You're not alone.
+You’re not alone.
+This guide explains what to check before ordering a replacement.

 Every day, electricians, maintenance teams and facilities managers are faced with the same problem: a failed emergency light, an old battery with faded markings, and no obvious replacement part number.

 The good news is that identifying an emergency lighting battery is usually much easier than it looks.
+The key is to check the battery in a sensible order.

 Step 1: Check the Battery Voltage

 The first thing to look for is the battery voltage.
+This is usually printed directly on the battery pack label.

 Common emergency lighting battery voltages include: